cioc/DAL/README.md

 Wishes - DSA
 ============

+The index of a wish is a pair: (subsetname, numeric_id).
+Byid takes in a pair: (subsetname, numeric_id).

 Returns a listing of the subsets of wishes.
 Each represents a day's or a subset of a day's wishes.